Strategic Capital Improvement Program (CIP) Planning

-But I think, like you said, the maintenance component of it is critical.
+But I think, as you said, the maintenance component of it is critical.
 If they’re forward-thinking enough to budget in $200,000 a year for patching and $100,000 a year for joint sealing, that’s just going to buy you a lot of time.
-Where I know it’s the fire department wants a new fire truck or the police wants to hire a couple new staff members.
+Where I know it’s the fire department wants a new fire truck or the police want to hire a couple of new staff members.
 Those are all part of the budget.
 That’s all got to be taken into consideration when it comes to how these communities are prioritizing things.
-With the infrastructure that we represent, those get into really big price tags really quick if you neglect the planning process of anticipating those things and building maintenance into it.
+With the infrastructure that we represent, those get into really big price tags quickly if you neglect the planning process of anticipating those things and building maintenance into it.

 Lindsay Beaman (18:24)

-Yeah, I would say don’t downplay the communication, because even though you’re talking about how maybe there’s not a lot of voices, sometimes they just need that assistance to have that conversation.
-I think a lot of times the public works staff needs our backing to help them have that technical expertise to guide that conversation, to really cement it with their decision-makers.
+Yeah, I would say don’t downplay the communication because even though you’re talking about how maybe there’s not a lot of voices, sometimes they just need that assistance to have that conversation.
+I think a lot of times, the public works staff needs our backing to help them have that technical expertise to guide that conversation, to cement it with their decision-makers.
 Am I right, Andy?

 Andy Burke (18:42)

 100%.
-Engaging all the department heads is important and we obviously assist a lot of the communities and clients with that.
-I know we’ve talked about it before, but getting those concept level drawings together for clients and concept-level cost estimates is important in establishing that CIP for our clients and making sure that everybody’s together on that decision-making process.
+Engaging all the department heads is important, and we assist a lot of the communities and clients with that.
+I know we’ve talked about it before, but getting those concept-level drawings together for clients and concept-level cost estimates is important in establishing that CIP for our clients and making sure that everybody’s together on that decision-making process.

 Dave Sturm (19:05)